NipunDilshanSenevirathne/intrinsic-rigid-body-control-estimation/README.md

-# Intrinsic rigid-body PID Control and Extended Kalman Filter
+# Intrinsic rigid-body PID Control, Extended Kalman Filter, and Symmetric systems on Lie Groups

 This is a compilation of a set of interactive notes and supplementary material for intrinsic PID control and DEKF for rigid body motion.